denfed/leaf-audio-pytorch/README.md

 **PLEASE leave issues, pull requests, comments, or anything you find in using this repository that may be of value to others who will try to use this.**

-### NOTE: I just noticed there is an issue with running this on gpu's.
+### NOTE: I just noticed there is an issue with running this on gpus.
 Some tensors that are internally created within the model are not being transferred to the GPU when calling model.cuda().
 Looking at a fix currently.

 ## Installation